testsmt/yinyang/docs/fusion.rst

 Seeds
 ......
 Fusion requires the seeds that are pre-categorized to be either sat or unsat.
-Pre-categorized are available in the `following repository <https://github.com/testsmt/semantic-fusion-seeds>`_.
-Fusion currently only supports non-incremental mode, e.g.  LIA, LRA, NRA, QF_LIA, QF_LRA, QF_NRA, QF_SLIA, QF_S etc. Fusion's applicability is constraint by the fusion function used.
+Pre-categorized SMT-LIB scripts are available in the `following repository <https://github.com/testsmt/semantic-fusion-seeds>`_.
+Fusion currently only supports non-incremental mode, e.g.  LIA, LRA, NRA, QF_LIA, QF_LRA, QF_NRA, QF_SLIA, QF_S, etc. Fusion's applicability is constraint by the fusion function used.

 Fusion functions